Woman sues Harvard claiming it is exploiting images of her 19th-century slave ancestors

 Breaking News Emails

-A woman who claims she is related to two 19th-century slaves has filed a lawsuit against Harvard University claiming it has been exploiting and profiting off images of her ancestors.
+A woman who says she is related to two 19th-century slaves has filed a lawsuit against Harvard University claiming it has been exploiting and profiting off images of her ancestors.

 According to the lawsuit, Renty's name and story has been passed down through Lanier's family for generations and the university has refused requests to turn over the images.

-The suit alleges that over the years Harvard exploited Renty's image by using it in a 2017 conference called "Universities and Slavery: Bound by History" and as the cover of a book that the school sells for $40 that explores the use of photography in anthropology.
+The suit alleges that over the years Harvard exploited Renty's image by using it in a 2017 conference called "Universities and Slavery: Bound by History," which explored the relationships between universities and slavery and as the cover of a book that the school sells for $40 that explores the use of photography in anthropology.

 "Slavery was abolished 156 years ago, but Renty and Delia remain enslaved in Cambridge, Massachusetts," the lawsuit states.
 "Their images, like their bodies before, remain subject to control and appropriation by the powerful, and their familial identities are denied to them."